Snakeyes5153/Final-Project-DS2020/README.md

 3. How is the critic rating related to the number of sales?
 How does the user rating relate?

-4. How does the amount of global sales change over the years?
+4. How has the amount of global sales changed over the years?
 Is this affected by the release of new gaming systems/platforms?

 These are the main questions I am looking to answer through the